matusiam34/GebWMS/README.md

 I am not using any MVC framework here as I am not sure if it is worth adding such a massive overhead for a tiny system like this.
 Unless you have some kind of lightweight recommendation.
 For my CSS needs I am using Bulma since it is easy to use and tiny.

-I keep a register of all the changes and added features here:
+I keep a register of all the changes and added features here (including screen grabs for your amusement):

 http://db4you.co.uk/gebwms